Monday, August 17, 2026

 The word gorp is in fact much older than 1970, and so is the snack itself.
 A writer for the REI blog found examples of a similar snack going back to the 1830s.1 Some recipes for gorp from the late 1800s and early 1900s call for candy corn in place of chocolate.
 Gross!

 Another article written by an etymologist confirms the likelihood of this hypothesis.
-He references several other dictionaries from the first half of the 20th century that purportedly give the definition of "gorp" as "to eat greedily".
+He references several other dictionaries from the first half of the 20th century that give the definition of gorp as "to eat greedily".
 He also makes a connection to the older term gaup and similar sounding words like gawk and gawp that all indicated a wide-mouthed expression of surprise.
 He notes that this hypothesis is plausible but unproven with the current evidence.7 Whatever the case, we will all shamelessly continue to gorp our GORP like a little gorp.

 By David F. Garner